 • Cool off.
 Once the sauce is completely cooked and looks to be CLOSE to your desired thickness, let it cool to room temperature.
 This allows it to naturally thicken up as the sugar crystalizes and solidifies in the sauce.

 • Get creative.
-This recipe can be used in so many ways, either as a sauce or a teriyaki marinade.
 Try it on veggies or your favorite protein, like salmon or chicken breasts, or even in stir-fry recipes.
 You can even use it as a dipping sauce.

 Gluten-free teriyaki sauce being stored in an airtight glass mason jar.